 Gab and I met five and a half years ago.
 I was traveling around South East Asia by myself.
 Gaby had booked a trip around Cambodia & Vietnam with one of her friends; however, the Vietnamese embassy lost her friend’s passport- so Gaby too ended up traveling alone.
-We were both booked on a tour around Cambodia, it started on Christmas Day, and to be more financially viable, the tour group ended up making us roomies.
+We were both booked on a tour around Cambodia.
+It started on Christmas Day, and to be more financially viable, the tour group made us roomies.
 And that’s where our romance began.

-The tour was only 8 days, but it felt like a whirlwind.
+The tour was only eight days, but it felt like a whirlwind.
 Gab then came back home, and I kept traveling.

 It was only when I came back to Sydney and was stranded a night [due to car troubles] en route back to Port Macquarie, where I was studying at the time, that I decided to catch up for coffee with Gaby.
-We decided that it wasn’t just a holiday fling and perhaps maybe we could fit into each other’s lives, so after getting to know each other a bit more, we did two years of long-distance while I finished my degree.
+We agreed that it wasn’t just a holiday fling and maybe we could fit into each other’s lives.
+So after getting to know each other a bit more, we did two years of long-distance while I finished my degree.
 I came back to Sydney, where we both still live- in Erskineville.

 I still remember the first time I saw Gab.
-I remember how hard she made me laugh, and how cool and adventurous I thought she was.
+How hard she made me laugh and how cool and adventurous I thought she was.

 I guess what makes us ‘us’ and what encapsulates our relationship has been that we have always encouraged each other to be the best versions of ourselves.
-We challenge each other.
-We aren’t afraid of the grit, the hard work, or the uncomfortable bits.
-We know we aren’t perfect, but we work as a team.
+We challenge each other and aren’t afraid of the grit, the hard work, or the uncomfortable bits.
+Knowing we aren’t perfect, but we work as a team.
 We aren’t dependent on each other, but she makes me a better person, and there is no one I would rather experience the world with.

-I would say we both don’t take ourselves too seriously, and have been lucky always being surrounded by supportive family and friends.
-Which is why perhaps the plebiscite blindsided us a little more.
-I remember hiding in the toilet at work, checking the result of the vote the day it came out.
-And it was a victory but to think 40 percent of people still voted no is a bit mind-blowing.
+We both don’t take ourselves too seriously and have been lucky to always being surrounded by supportive family and friends, which is why perhaps the plebiscite blindsided us a little more.
+I remember hiding in the toilet at work, checking the vote’s result the day it came out.
+And it was a victory but to think 40% of people still voted no is a bit mind-blowing.

-We started to try and plan our wedding, and spent moments fluctuating between feeling weird and awkward about it- when looking at venues that show beautiful heterosexual couples and us not being able to imagine ourselves there.
+We started to try and plan our wedding.
+We spent moments fluctuating between feeling weird and awkward about it.
+When looking at venues that show beautiful heterosexual couples and us not imagining ourselves there.
 To the people that ask which one will ‘wear the suit.’
-To feeling surprised when we realized how excited people were for our engagement because I guess somewhere deep inside us, we were both expecting that perhaps there was still that 40% of people who didn’t approve.
+To feel surprised when we realized how excited people were for our engagement because I guess somewhere deep inside us, we were expecting that perhaps there was still 40% of people who disapproved.